No-Cash-7970/duckySigner/docs/decisions/20240101-use-wails-ui-framework.md

 - Pro: Has great cross-platform support
 - Pro: Many features and UI elements
 - Pro: Free and open source under MIT license
-- Pro: Emphasis on security, which is important for a desktop wallet
+- Pro: Emphasizes security, which is important for a desktop wallet
 - Pro: Plenty of documentation that is clear and well-organized
 - Con: Uses Rust as the backend.
 Rust has a steep learning curve that may require months to overcome.